SevenShepherd/SevenShepherd.github.io/_posts/2023-05-04-scholastic-calvinism.markdown

 <span style="font-size:1.6em">1.1 Quotations</span>

 > ... there is such a thing as <span style="color:darkred;">hyper-calvinism which <span style="font-weight:bold;">is not historic calvinism</span></span> it's always been a tiny group who have twisted the bible by their unbiblical logic.
-[Dr. John Piper (D.Theol., Munich)](https://youtu.be/tK_YIDMQuJc?t=215), a devout <span style="font-weight:bold;color:green;">5-point Orthodox Calvinist</span>
+[Dr. John Piper (D.Theol., Munich)](https://youtu.be/tK_YIDMQuJc?t=215), a devout <span style="font-weight:bold;color:green;">5-point Scholastic Calvinist</span>

 > The dreadful error of hyper-Calvinism is that it involves God in coercing sin.
 This does radical violence to the integrity of God’s character. &mdash; [Dr. R. C. Sproul (Ph.D., Whitefield)](https://youtu.be/-HMb9YjRq8Q), "Chosen by God," Ch.
-7. Sproul was a devout <span style="font-weight:bold;color:green;">5-point Orthodox Calvinist</span>
+7. Sproul was a devout <span style="font-weight:bold;color:green;">5-point Scholastic Calvinist</span>

 |Calvinism|Hyper-Calvinism|
 |:-:|:-:|